joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part2.md

 </ul>
 {% endhighlight %}

-Thats it!
-Thats all there is too queries with graphql and contenta using simple auth as the authentication mechanism.
+That's it!
+That's all there is too queries with graphql and contenta using simple auth as the authentication mechanism.
 You can find all the things you can do with queries including creating fragments for shared parts of queries across multiple places of you app and other more advanced query features in the [Official documentation site](https://www.apollographql.com/docs/angular/).

 In the [next post](/posts/drupal-graphql-with-angular-and-apollo-part3) we will see how we can do mutations using the [Drupal GraphQL module](https://github.com/drupal-graphql/graphql) and Apollo.